- Before you bid!

 - Meeting room for two Board meetings (Friday morning and Sunday morning) to accommodate up to 20 at the table with room for additional spectator seating.

 * Note: the Art Show size is a minimum suggestion.
 The Art Show may be larger if the amount and the quality of the art displayed justify a larger space.
 Some conventions have held an art reception in or near the Art Show space on Saturday night of the convention.

 ** Note: The Autograph Reception requires space for the actual signings (minimum of 180 seats, with 200 preferred)Â plus space for light hors d’oeuvres and snacks.
 Additional space should be allotted for the food set up, which is usually in the foyer or a pre-function space, but can be in the room if the conditions warrant.
 In these cases, a larger space will be required.
 If required by space considerations, some programming space may be used as part of the Autograph Reception as nothing is scheduled against it.

 Other space considerations: storage space for book bags and other materials, offices, and registration.
 Bidders should also plan for space for assembling book bags prior to the start of the convention and may wish to allocate space for on-site shipping services.

 The bid should identify which spaces would be designated for which functions and should remember that accessibility may be an issue for some members.
 Additionally, pre-function space can be used during the autographing, which is the largest space consumer.

-The bid must include a list of its committee chair(s) and major department heads, including discussion of prior WFC participation and convention committee experience, and proposed committee and staff resources.
 An excellent way for potential bid committee members to quickly gain WFC experience is to volunteer in a major function area of a World Fantasy Convention prior to putting together a bid.

 - Notes on airport access (nearest, nearest international, flights/day).